 - Heavyweight white paper – to scale this down

-To set up, I tape down the paper on the table or garage floor and quickly sketch an elephant.
-Using Google for this is key!
+I tape down the paper on the table or garage floor and quickly sketch an elephant to set up.
+Using Google for this is critical!
 I type in easy elephant (or what I am searching for) drawing and typically find what I need!